Picasso's Last Words (Drink to Me): Writing

+In a 1984 television interview on Aspel & Company, McCartney recalls while on holiday in Jamaica, Dustin Hoffman (while shooting the film Papillon), asked McCartney to dinner.
+While dining, the subject of songwriting came up.
+Hoffman asked McCartney, "Can you just write them [songs] like that?
+You know, like Marvin Hamlisch does?"
+McCartney replied, "I can't really.
+I don't do it like that."
+Hoffman then went on, "I've got something here I'd like you to try it with," and he handed McCartney a copy of Time magazine; which had an article on Pablo Picasso with his purported last words said to dinner guests the night before he died: "Drink to me, drink to my health.
+You know I can't drink anymore."
+Hoffman said, "That's great.
+Can you write a song with that?"
+McCartney started to sing a melody to the words.
+Upon which Hoffman, "hit the ceiling" and shouted, "Annie!
+He's doing it!
+This is it!
+Look at this!
+Hey!"
+McCartney said, "So I was just showing off, you know.
+So I wrote this song for him."

-In an interview on British TV channel ITV1 for the program Wings: Band on the Run, to promote the November 2010 2×CD/2×DVD rerelease of the original album, McCartney says he was on vacation in Montego Bay, Jamaica where he "snuck" onto the set of the film Papillon where he met Dustin Hoffman and Steve McQueen.
+In a later interview on British TV channel ITV1 for the program Wings: Band on the Run, to promote the November 2010 2×CD/2×DVD rerelease of the original album, McCartney recalled the story again but with different details.
+While on vacation in Montego Bay, Jamaica, McCartney "snuck" onto the set of the film Papillon where he met Dustin Hoffman and Steve McQueen.
 After a dinner with Hoffman, with McCartney playing around on guitar, Hoffman did not believe that McCartney could write a song "about anything", so Hoffman pulled out a magazine where they saw the story of the death of Pablo Picasso and his famous last words, "Drink to me, drink to my health.
 You know I can't drink anymore."
 McCartney created a demo of the song and lyrics on the spot, prompting Hoffman to exclaim to his wife: "look, he's doing it … he's doing it!"

 Recording

 While recording Band on the Run in Lagos, Nigeria, Wings were invited to former Cream drummer Ginger Baker's ARC Studios in the nearby suburb of Ikeja.
 While Baker insisted to McCartney that they should record the entire album there, McCartney was reluctant and agreed he would spend one day there.
 "Picasso's Last Words" was recorded during that time and Baker contributed by playing a tin can full of gravel.